orsanakbaba/brein-time-utilities/README.md

 library provides several data structures, to handle and manipulate such time-series.

 ## Quick Introduction
+The library provides data structures used to handle real-time associated data (e.g., unixTimestamp, value).
+In general the operation are fast (e.g., set and changing now is done in O(1)).
+All implemented data structures support:
+* buckets (i.e., define a range of time-points the data is associated to)
+* moving of "now" without modifying the whole array of the time-series (utilizing rolling)
+* default

+An visualization of the data of a time-series of the library with a "now" time-stamp between 11:30 - 11:35 looks like:

+<p align="center"><img src="/img/example.png" width="500px"></p>

+## Available Data Structures
 The current implementation of the library offers two different data structures:
 * com.brein.time.timeseries.BucketTimeSeries
 * com.brein.time.timeseries.ContainerBucketTimeSeries

-<p align="center"><img src="/img/example.png" width="500px"></p>

-## Available Data Structures

 ### BucketTimeSeries
 The BucketTimeSeries is used to group time-points into buckets and keep a time-series